-Usually a site runs in different environments: local and development for development purposes, staging for testing purposes (before moving updates to production), and production - but there may be more environments.
+Usually, a site runs in different environments: local and development for development purposes, staging for testing purposes (before moving updates to production), and production - but there may be more environments.
 And it's very natural that they have different settings and lists of enabled and disabled modules.
 For example, the local and development environments usually have some development-helper modules enabled like Devel, disabled caching, CSS / JS aggregation and many other.
-In the production environment you definitely should not have development-helper modules enabled, but there'll be some other, for example, Google Analytics, which you'll probably have enabled on the production only.
+In the production environment, you definitely should not have development-helper modules enabled, but there'll be some other, for example, Google Analytics, which you'll probably have enabled on the production only.

 So, don't forget to disable the modules that you don't use to avoid loading needless code which takes an additional time.
-If any module is not used in all environments (for example, it was added during development just for an experiment) then remove it from a source, but first don't forget to uninstall it properly because missing (improperly removed) modules may affect performance badly.
+If any module is not used in all environments (for example, it was added during development just for an experiment) then remove it from a source, but first, don't forget to uninstall it properly because missing (improperly removed) modules may affect performance badly.

 Drupal core caching

-Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which is very useful for content sites on which the most of regular users are anonymous.
+Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which are very useful for content sites on which the most of regular users are anonymous.

 Drupal is used with many contrib modules, and it's important for them to utilize caching and provide their own caching, related configuration possibilities and related configuration.

-Since mostly Views is used to display regular content (nodes) of particular type(s), views cache can be flushed / rebuilt only when corresponding content is updated.
+Since mostly Views is used to display regular content (nodes) of the particular type(s), views cache can be flushed/rebuilt only when corresponding content is updated.
 This results in better cache utilization in comparison with a time-based caching.
 And the Views content cache contrib module provides a caching mechanism for Views which works in this way.
 In case updates on the site happen not frequently (for example, blog with a few new posts per week) cache may live for days and even weeks and reflect content updates immediately in comparison with the time-based cache where lifetime is usually limited to a few hours at the maximum.

 A pages cache for anonymous users provided by the Drupal core requires a partial bootstrap to deliver the cache from Drupal.
 When it’s possible Varnish is a better option to cache pages for the anonymous users, it delivers the cache to users without even triggering Drupal.
-In advanced usage Varnish can be utilized to cache content for logged-in users as well.
+In advanced usage, Varnish can be utilized to cache content for logged-in users as well.